Larry Brown (basketball): Early years: 1969–1983

 He then moved on to coach for UCLA (1979–1981), leading his freshman-dominated 1979–80 team to the NCAA title game before falling to Louisville, 59–54.
 However, that appearance was later vacated by the NCAA after two UCLA players were found to be ineligible—one of the few times a Final Four squad has had its record vacated.
-Brown was the head coach for the NBA's New Jersey Nets for two years following that, from 1981 to 1983.
+On March 17, 1981, Brown left UCLA to become head coach of the New Jersey Nets, which reportedly offered him a salary of over $170,000 a year that dwarfed what he made at UCLA.
+The team won 44 games in his first season and in their second season they were 47–29 before he was approached about the possibility of taking the job at the University of Kansas, who fired their coach after the end of the 1982–83 season.
+On April 6, 1983, with an offer to coach Kansas and advised by Nets owner Joe Taub that it would be best to leave now rather than at the end of the season, Brown resigned from the Nets and became coach at Kansas.